cantikapf/IR-study-companion/_chapters/042-international-law-issues-and-international-dispute-settlement/030-subject-inter-law.md

 title: The Subjects Of International Law
 slug: subjects-of-international-law
 abstract: Explain the subjects of international law.
+simple_summary: "Think of this chapter like the rules of a playground.
+Without rules, kids might fight or take each other's toys.
+In the world, countries need rules (called International Law) so they know how to trade, travel, and solve arguments without going to war!"
 ---

 ## Introduction

-The Montevideo Convention on the Rights and Duties of States is an international treaty signed in 1933 that establishes the definition and rights of statehood.
-The treaty outlines 4 key criteria for an entity to be considered a "state" under international law:
+The **Montevideo Convention** on the Rights and Duties of States is an **international** treaty signed in 1933 that establishes the definition and rights of statehood.
+The treaty outlines 4 key criteria for an entity to be considered a "state" under **international law**:

 - A permanent population
 - A defined territory